With Mason Impact (MI), use your studies to build the foundation for a future that will enable you to tackle global questions and challenges.

 Project submission can come in many forms, including:

 - Or anything that showcases your best work

 - Understand how academic knowledge is generated and communicated, and how it can be used to address questions or problems within your discipline and in society.

 - Identify and negotiate multiple perspectives, work collaboratively within and across multiple contexts, and engage ethically with your subject and with others.

 - Use inquiry skills to articulate a question; engage in an inquiry process; and situate the concepts, practices, or results within a broader context, including:

-- Evaluating and choose inquiry methods that are appropriate to a project.
+- Evaluating and choosing inquiry methods that are appropriate to a project

 - Design and carry out a project (individual or collaborative) that explores our original question, seeks a creative solution to a problem, applies knowledge to a professional challenge, or offers a unique perspective.

 - Professionally communicate knowledge from your project through a presentation, publication, or performance to an audience beyond the classroom.

 You may be eligible to receive up to $500 for expenses and supplies needed to complete a Mason Impact project.
 To be eligible you must: